PeteHaitch/SparseSummarizedExperiment/ideas/combining-SummarizedExperiment-objects.md

 ## Discuss the signature of the `combine` generic

 My understanding is that the `combine()` generic defined in _BiocGenerics_ does not allow for additional arguments (at least, additional arguments that are not objects to be "combined").
-It might be useful to be able to pass `ignore.mcols` to `combine,GRanges,GRanges-method`, `combine,GRangesList,GRangesList`, and `combine,SummarizedExperiment0,SummarizedExperiment0-method`.
+It might be useful to be able to pass `ignore.mcols` to `combine,GRanges,GRanges-method`, `combine,GRangesList,GRangesList`, and `combine,SummarizedExperiment,SummarizedExperiment-method`.
 I believe this would require the `combine()` generic to be redefined.

 # Examples